webpipes/webpipe.js/README.markdown

 });
 ```

+## Command-line Usage

+You can also use webpipe.js from the command-line.
+To use this feature make sure you install webpipe.js globally.

+### Manual

+	$ webpipe --name proxy --manual

+### Request

+	$ webpipe --name proxy --request --url http://www.google.com/ --method GET

 ## More Examples

 See [./examples/browser/index.html](https://github.com/matthewhudson/webpipe.js/blob/master/examples/browser/index.html) and [./examples/nodejs/index.js](https://github.com/matthewhudson/webpipe.js/blob/master/examples/nodejs/index.js) for more examples of usage.
 If you'd like to see even more examples [read my tutorial](http://www.matthewghudson.com/projects/webpipe.js/) to see Webpipe.js in action.